-FEMC Facilities, Engineering, Maintenance and Construction.

-Galley Navy term for dining facility.

-Genetically Modified Organism (GMO)

-Any organism in which any of the genes or genetic material has been modified by in vitro techniques.
+FSTP Field Safety Training Program.
+Gana-A' Yoo (GSC) ASC teammate providing housing, recreation, food service, retail and postal service for the USAP.
+Genetically Modified Organism (GMO)Any organism in which any of the genes or genetic material has been modified by in vitro techniques.
+GHG Corporation ASC teammate providing most of the on-lce IT and communications support